Yuwe1XU/HiDiff/README.md

 pip install -r requirements.txt
 ```
 ## ckpt
-The models for reproduce could be download from https://anonymous.4open.science/r/HiDiff-N11315
+The models for reproduce is Epoch_32.ckpt
 The model files are placed in the "storage/ckpt/" directory by default.

 ## Evaluate